 We may amend these terms and conditions from time to time.

 These terms are governed by English law and you can only bring legal proceedings in relation to these terms in the English courts.

-These terms and conditions apply to all bookings for treatment, one-to-one session, studio class, event, room or filming booking, or hair, beauty or grooming services (Services) at 180, whether made via our website (Website), our mobile application software (App), by email, over the telephone or at reception (Bookings).
+These terms and conditions apply to all bookings for treatment, one-to-one session, studio class, or hair, beauty or grooming services (Services) at 180, whether made via our website (Website), our mobile application software (App), by email, over the telephone or at reception (Bookings).
+These terms do not apply to services, exhibitions, events or experiences for which a ticket is issued, third-party events hosted at one of our venues and the booking or hiring of any of our venues or spaces for any purpose, please check the Venue Hire Conditions and Ticketing Terms and Conditions.
 They contain important information applicable to Bookings and we kindly ask that you read these carefully.
 If there is anything you would like to discuss regarding your Booking or these terms and conditions, please do not hesitate to contact us.

 Who we are

 180 is a trading name of The Store X Limited, a company incorporated in England under no. 09732245, whose registered office is at 15 Newland, Lincoln, England, LN1 1XG.

 180 operates the premises at 180 Strand, Temple, London WC2R 1EA (Premises).

 Your booking request